yiisoft/docs/010-code-style.md

 ## Names

 - Use English only.
-- Use shortest possible but explanative name.
+- Use the shortest possible, but an explanatory name.
 - Never trim or abbreviate name.

 ## Types